Potential PG&E Public Safety Power Shutoff

 - If you have a backup generator, test it and ensure it's ready to operate safely.

-- Minimize water use during an event to leave as much water in the reservoirs as possible for firefighting.
+- Minimize water use to leave as much water in the reservoirs as possible for firefighting and conserve fuel for District generators

 - Shut off irrigation.